 In this age of lossy streaming audio, earbuds and bluetooth speakers spending thousands of dollars on audio equipment would not be considered a “reasonable price” by many.
 On the other hand, I invested around $6000 in an audio system I used for 19 years which gave me significant joy.
 That works out to around $0.86 / day, and less than $0.20 / hour.
 That is less than many people spend each day on coffee.
 I think it’s been a good investment.

-My media is mostly CD ripped into Apple Loseless, or loseless streams via TIDAL.
+My media is mostly CD ripped into Apple Loseless, or loseless streams via TIDAL because I can hear the difference between good quality lossy (AAC 320kbps, VBR LAME) and CD quality lossless.
 I use Roon software as a way to control whole house music.
 Music is played through:

-- KEF LS50 wireless speakers driven via USB from Macbook using Roon, and TOSlink from TV.
+- KEF LS50 wireless speakers driven via USB from Mac Mini using Roon, and TOSlink from TV.

-- Sennheiser HD800 fed via a Chord Mojo DAC/Amp from an iPhone running Roon or TIDAL
+- Sennheiser HD800 fed via a Chord Mojo DAC/Amp from an iPhone running iTunes, Roon or TIDAL

 - Bluesound Flex Pulse wireless speakers driven typically via Roon for whole house audio.

-- iPhone with Apple AirPods for around town when convenience and situational awareness trumps sound quality.
-Now that I have upgraded to an iPhone without a headphone jack, I use a EarStudio ES100 via either Bluetooth or USB to drive a pair of Westone ES5 when I want higher sound quality and sound isolation (typically when traveling).
+- Apple AirPods driven by an iPhone for around town when convenience and situational awareness trumps sound quality.
+Now that I have upgraded to an iPhone without a headphone jack, I use a EarStudio ES100 via either Bluetooth or USB to drive a pair of Westone ES5 when I want sound isolation (typically when traveling).

 Starting Out (1978)